Have you ever watched one of those flipping garage sale items shows like HGTV’s Flea Market Flip and thought,

 He’d buy them for just a few dollars, then sell them on eBay for several hundred.

 When he and Melissa married, they initially used their flipping profits to pay for vacations and unexpected expenses.
 But when their third child came along, and Melissa decided to stay home to be a full-time mom, flipping turned into a more serious side hustle.

 But just before the baby was born, Rob’s job as a home inspector was downgraded.
 That’s when flipping became a full-time occupation.
 That was in 2016, and as you’ll see below, it was also the couple’s highest earning year in the flipping business.

 How Much Have Rob and Melissa Made Flipping?

-A flexible lifestyle is certainly a great benefit with this kind of career.
+A flexible lifestyle is certainly a great benefit of this kind of career.
 But what about the money?
 How much can you earn with flipping?

 Here are the numbers Rob shared with me:

 - 2015: $42,000 gross, $30,000 net

 - 2018: $85,000 gross (on 108 items sold), $61,823 net

 - 2019: $79,000 gross (on 82 items sold), $62,075 net